Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 **3. Experiment Design: Change One Variable at a Time**

-At this stage, each experiment group has only one variable, like lr or optimizer.
+At this stage, lightningCLI is used for speedup, in case of messy  each experiment group has only one variable, like lr or optimizer.
 This makes direct comparison clear for variable changing.

+**4. Interpretability: use tool to interpret the inference results instead of only just from accuracy**
+- Saliency and (Grad-)CAM heatmaps to show which image regions drive each prediction.
+- Confusion matrix, per-class accuracy, and a few failure examples to see which flower classes are hardest and how the model makes mistakes.
 ---
 ## Hyperparameter Experiment Plan